ubports/docs.ubports.com/sdk/apps/qml/QtQml/ListModel.rst

 Using Threaded List Models with WorkerScript
 --------------------------------------------

-`ListModel </sdk/apps/qml/QtQml/ListModel/>`__ can be used together with `WorkerScript </sdk/apps/qml/QtQml/WorkerScript/>`__ access a list model from multiple threads.
+:ref:`ListModel <sdk_qtqml_listmodel>` can be used together with :ref:`WorkerScript <sdk_qtqml_workerscript>` access a list model from multiple threads.
 This is useful if list modifications are synchronous and take some time: the list operations can be moved to a different thread to avoid blocking of the main GUI thread.

-Here is an example that uses
-`WorkerScript </sdk/apps/qml/QtQml/WorkerScript/>`__ to periodically append the current time to a list model:
+Here is an example that uses :ref:`WorkerScript <sdk_qtqml_workerscript>` to periodically append the current time to a list model:

 .. code:: qml